goinvo/goinvo.com/README.md

 8. `config` (required)
    More sorcery
 9. `metaTitle`
    This is the title of your feature.
 You want to make this somewhat short, ideally <30 characters.
-Should match the header text and data in the `features.json` (We'll cover this in a bit too)
+Should match the title feature in `features.json` (We'll cover this in a bit too)
 10. `metaDescription`
     A brief description about your feature.
 With the title, date, and tags, this should fit comfortably in a small card on the Vision page.
-Should match the header text and data in the `features.json`
+Should match the description in `features.json`
 11. `heroImage`
     Link to the hero image for your feature.
 We'll cover adding this with images.